XeRi-PL/XeRi-Coin/Readme.md

 1. XeRi-Coins ("XRQC's") are earned by miners with a process called mining.<br/>
 2. Mining is described as using SHA-1 algorithm , in which finding a correct result to a mathematical problem gives the miner a reward.<br/>
 3. Mining can be officially done using CPUs, AVR boards (e.g. Arduino boards), Single-board computers (e.g. Raspberry Pi boards), ESP32/8266 boards with the usage of official miners (other officially allowed miners are described in the upper part of README).<br/>
-4. Mining on GPUs, FPGAs and other high-efficiency hardware is allowed, but using only the `EXTREME` mining difficulty.<br/>
-5. Any users using miners on difficulty not suited for their hardware will be automatically throttled and/or blocked.<br/>
-6. Any users spotted using inappropriate and/or overpowered hardware will be banned manually or automatically from the network without prior notice.<br/>
-7. Banning involves blocking the user from accessing his coins along with the removal of an account.<br/>
-8. Only coins earned legally are eligible for the exchange.<br/>
-9. Users spotted using a VPN (or similar) with malicious intents (e.g. bypassing limits) may be banned without prior notice.<br/>
-10. Multiple accounts used to bypass limits may be banned without prior notice.<br/>
-11. Accounts may be suspended temporarily to investigate ("investigations") ToS violations ("violation" or "abuse").<br/>
-12. Multiple accounts used to evade bans will be banned without prior notice.<br/>
-13. An exchange request made to the offical XRQC-Exchange ("the offical exchange") may be delayed and/or declined during investigations. <br/>
-14. Exchange requests made to the offical exchange may be declined due to ToS violations and/or low funding.<br/>
-15. A user's XRQC's may be burnt if a violation can be proven.<br/>
-16. These terms of service can change at any time without prior notice.<br/>
-17. Every user using XeRi-Coin agrees to comply with the above rules.<br/>

 <h4 align="center">Privacy policy</h2><br>